 Commodity Management Services.
 An ECS affiliate, Enron North America Corp.
 (ENA), may perform all scheduling and tagging services for a management fee at NICOR’s election.
 ENA could also provide access to the wholesale marketplace via ENA’s trading desk for buying and selling (daily and hourly).

-Assuming that ECS can deliver on the above mentioned equipment and energy positionsby ECS and that NICOR can obtain the necessary internal project approvals, NICOR has conceptually agreed to pay for these services over a 15-year term as follows:
+Assuming that ECS can deliver on the above mentioned equipment and energy positions and that NICOR can obtain the necessary internal project approvals, NICOR has conceptually agreed to pay for these services over a 15-year term as follows:

 Annual Charge NICOR would pay ECS cash compensation via a fixed cash payment on a monthly basis for electric horsepower equipment capital financing and associated minimum power costs during the contract term.